+READING INFORMATIONAL

+RI

-READING: INFORMATIONAL TEXT: Key Ideas and Details CCSS.ELA-Literacy.RI.3.1 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.
-CCSS.ELA-Literacy.RI.3.2 Determine the main idea of a text; recount the key details and explain how they support the main idea.
-READING: INFORMATIONAL TEXT: Craft and Structure CCSS.ELA-Literacy.RI.3.4 Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area.
-READING: INFORMATIONAL TEXT: Integration of Knowledge and Ideas CCSS.ELA-Literacy.RI.3.7 Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).
-SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION answer key questions about the story.
+Key Ideas and Details

+ELAGSE3RI1 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.

+ELAGSE3RI2 Determine the main idea of a text; recount the key details and explain how they support the main idea.

+Craft and Structure

+ELAGSE3RI4 Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area.

+Integration of Knowledge and Ideas

+ELAGSE3RI7 Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).

-■ Remind students to pay attention to context clues that can help them figure out the meanings of the words and develop a better understanding of the passage.
+SADLIER VOCABULARY WORKSHOP LEVEL GREEN FEATURE & LOCATION

 Vocabulary for Comprehension: "Monkey Business" (monkeys who help people), p.
 35; "Pants as Good as Gold" (Levi Strauss), p.
 97; "An Amazing Creature" (loggerhead turtles), p.
 159

-Example [Level Green, p.35]
+Example [Level Green, p.
+35]

 - 1. What would make another good title for this passage?

-- (a) How to Train a Monkey
+- a How to Train a Monkey

 - (b) Silly Monkeys

-- (r) Monkeys Who Lend a Hand
+- © Monkeys Who Lend a Hand

-- People Helping Monkeys
+- (d) People Helping Monkeys

 - 8. The meaning of loyal is

-- (a) faithful.
+- a faithful.

 - (b) little.

-- (c) skilled.
+- © skilled.

 - (d) famous.

-Vocabulary for Comprehension Lesson Plan: TE pp. T40-T41 Example [Level Green, TE p.T40] TEACH ■ Identify Main Idea/Details The main idea of a passage is what the passage is about.
+Vocabulary for Comprehension Lesson Plan: TE pp. T40-T41 Example [Level Green, TE p.
+T40] TEACH - Identify Main Idea/Details The main idea of a passage is what the passage is about.
 It is the most important point that the author makes about a topic or subject.
 The main idea is often stated at the beginning of the passage.
-The rest of the passage usually gives details that help explain or support the DESCRIPTION In Vocabulary for Comprehension, students read a passage that incorporates six of the words taught in the prior three Units.
+The rest of the passage usually gives details that help explain or support the main idea. - Vocabulary in Context Sometimes using context clues can help a reader figure out the meaning of a word.
+The clues can be in the surrounding sentences, or they can be other words in the sentence.
+DESCRIPTION In Vocabulary for Comprehension, students read a passage that incorporates six of the words taught in the prior three Units.
 After reading, students answer vocabulary-in-context and comprehension questions based on the passage.